Skip to main content

 • Completed “Model Opgaaf gegevens voor de loonheffingen” form

-Note: These documents do not need to be submitted to authorities but must be retained by the Client for reference and potential tax audits.
+Note: These documents do not need to be submitted to authorities but must be retained for reference and potential tax audits.

 Tax Authority